 Every day accessories

 Accessories tend not to differ greatly when we contrast a single´s apartment with a couple´s apartment, although perhaps if we contrasted the two, we would start to see double.
-In contemporary society, we have our everyday "necessities" - a TV, a storage unit or bookcase, and even a coat rack, but the options do not end here.
+In contemporary society, we have our everyday "necessities" - a TV, a storage unit or bookcase, and even beautiful vintage coat hooks but the options do not end here.
 Plenty of other accessories can be implemented into small spaces.
 Paintings, graphic art, small sculptures and flower arrangements can make a huge difference when it comes to lifting the mood of an interior space.
 They also require minimal care and attention, unless you are a flower enthusiast, of course.

 What can we expect to see in a couple's apartment?